ajones1010/NYC-311-Analysis/README.md

 - CSV files (agencies.csv, boroughs.csv, complaints.csv) used to create our PostgreSQL database.
 - A JSON file (nyc-311-public-api (1).json) providing an in-depth view of the APIs from NewYorkCity.gov.
 - An Excel file (311_ServiceRequest_2010-Present_DataDictionary_Updated_2023.xlsx) with metadata from the Open Data sources.
+> [!NOTE]
-- Note: When you run this code, another file called nyc311_merged_df.csv will be generated.
-This file was also used in the load part of our workflow but was not included due to its large size (400 MB) and GitHub’s file size limit of 100 MB.
+> When you run this code, another file called nyc311_merged_df.csv will be generated.
+This file was also used in the load part of our workflow but was not included due to its large size (400 MB) and GitHub’s file size limit of 100 MB..

 #### Libraries Used
 - Plotly.js: For creating dynamic and interactive visualizations.